Thomas-Selin/Explainable-Trustworthy-Artificial-Intelligence/README.md

 # Selected work in XAI and Trustworthy AI

-A repo to collect my earlier work in explainable and trustworthy artificial intelligence
+A repo to collect my earlier work in explainable and trustworthy artificial intelligence.

 ## Explainable AI at Halmstad University 2025